mikbe/hashmodel/README.markdown

 A field can contain anything, including another hash, a string, an array, or even an Object class like String or Array, not just an instance of an Object class.

 Searches are very simple and logical.
-You can search using just using the value of the default index
+You can search just using the value of the default index:

     require 'hashmodel'
     records = [